mendix/docs/content/refguide/published-odata-services.md

 ## 1 Introduction

-In the Modeler, entities can be exposed as [OData resources](published-odata-resource) by adding a new published OData service document.
-You can expose any number of related resources in a published OData service document.
+In the Modeler, entities can be exposed as [OData resources](published-odata-resource) by adding a new published OData service.
+You can expose any number of related resources in a published OData service.
 By default, the non-qualified names of entities are used in the URI to uniquely identify them, but you can override the name of the resource as well.

 ## 2 OData Version